KUAS-Korea/KUAS-2021-igem/Lab/DryLab.md

 ### High density culture: closed 1ml env, cells 1e-3(dark color) ~ 1e5(bright color)

 When cells are in high density, it would be fairly reasonable to imagine a region homogenous in HSL concentration.
 So in the high density model, we considered a mL of closed volume.
 When cells produce HSL it will start to accumulate.
 We plotted graphs with different number of cells in the volume with different combinations of promoters and RBS.
-Among the different constructs, the only construct with promising modeling results was the construct with J23106 B0034 which showed dimers in the single cell model and dimers in the high density model.
+Among the different constructs, the only construct with promising modeling results was the construct with J23106 B0034 which showed around 10^1.5 dimers in the single cell model and 10^2.7 dimers in the high density model.

 ![image](https://user-images.githubusercontent.com/87188354/135296285-d6b808c3-11e8-4cff-aed6-674428672736.png)
 Dimers >1e 2.5
 ![image](https://user-images.githubusercontent.com/87188354/135296306-2c1edd0a-9f53-4468-bbee-e1bfce6c6a0d.png)